anekar/SalarySurvey/README.md

 Languages
 =
-The project was developed with R programming language
+The project was developed with R programming language.
 <br>

 Libraries